 - YouTube Source

 When you have the required privileges, you can add the content of your managed users’ OneDrive for Business to your Coveo organization.
 This source can be shared, private, or secured (see Source Permission Types).
 By default, your OneDrive for Business source is refreshed every 15 minutes to retrieve OneDrive for Business file changes (additions, modifications, or deletions).

-Although your OneDrive for Business must exist within a SharePoint instance, retrieve your SharePoint instance is not required (see Add/Edit a SharePoint Online Legacy Source - Panel).
+Although your OneDrive for Business must exist within a SharePoint instance, retrieve your SharePoint instance is not required (see Add or Edit a SharePoint Online Legacy Source).